"What happens when our agency uses three procurement methods in one project?"

 The 8th and 9th of April, Kampala.
 143 procurement officers from 59 Ugandan public bodies sat through two days of training on the Government Procurement Portal.
 The portal had been live since February.
 The training was not the launch.
 It was the test of whether the launch had landed.

-What I assumed: training is a knowledge transfer event.
-Walk officers through the portal, show them the workflows, hand over documentation, validate they can complete the core tasks.
+I had assumed training is a knowledge transfer event.
+Walk officers through the portal, show them the workflows, hand over documentation, validate that they can complete the core tasks.
 Done.

 3. The boring questions are the survival questions